Chickens as Companion Animals

 The chicken (Gallus gallus) we love to eat can trace its relatively short ancestry back to the Red Junglefowl of south-east Asia, with a smattering other similar junglefowl species helpfully bred into its genetic mix.
 The birds were first domesticated for their bright feathers, fighting prowess and watchfulness around 7000 years ago.
 It wasn’t until after WWII that chickens were meaty enough to compete with beef, pork and lamb became widely available on the nation’s dinner plate.
 Today, Farmer’s Weekly estimates that the British poultry sector contributes £3billion annually to the UK economy.

 Intensively Reared for Meat and Eggs

-By far the largest proportion of the UK chicken flock are intensively reared for meat and eggs.
-In the UK, the health and welfare of the British meat chicken flock is underpinned by the Animal Welfare Act 2006 and, in particular, The Welfare of Farmed Animals (England) Regulations 2007.
+By far the largest proportion of the UK chicken flock is intensively reared for meat and eggs.
+In the UK, the health and welfare of the British meat chicken flock are underpinned by the Animal Welfare Act 2006 and, in particular, The Welfare of Farmed Animals (England) Regulations 2007.